sowasred/portfolio-2-gatsby/src/blogs/post-3.md

 SQL databases scale vertically, meaning that to scale the database, you'll need to increase the capacity of a single server (increasing the CPU, RAM, or SSD).
 To preserve the integrity of the data, SQL databases have been built to operate on a single server, so they are not easy to scale.

-NoSQL databases expand horizontally, which ensures that more servers can be added to power the growing database.
-This is a huge advantage NoSQL has over SQL in terms of large scale applications.
+NoSQL databases expand horizontally, ensuring that more servers can be added to power the growing database.
+This is a considerable advantage NoSQL has over SQL in large-scale applications.

 ### Query Complexity & Schema Flexibility